fahidRM/shift-cipher/README.md

-Rather than sticking to the basic of having the encryption done on mod 26 as explained in the link above, this module goes futhe to allow users define their own bases by providing a "symbol set".
+Rather than sticking to the basic of having the encryption done on mod 26 as explained in the link above, this module goes futher to allow users define their own bases by providing a "symbol set".
 So instead of encrypting just a - z, a symbol set can be updated to contain alphabets, numbers, punctuation and other symbols.
 It is worth noting that this module is case insensitive as all contents of the plain text, cipher text and dictionay are converted into lower case during encryption and decryption.